ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert mqtt/_index.md

     enable: false                                     # Should Qlik Sense events be forwarded as MQTT messages?
     brokerHost: <FQDN or IP of MQTT server>
     brokerPort: 1883
+    azureEventGrid:
+      enable: false              # If set to true, Butler will connect to an Azure Event Grid MQTT Broker, using brokerHost and brokerPort above
+      clientId: <client ID>
+      clientCertFile: <path to client certificate file>
+      clientKeyFile: <path to client key file>
     taskFailureSendFull: true
     taskAbortedSendFull: true
     subscriptionRootTopic: qliksense/#                                  # Topic that Butler will subscribe to